 LCI values are exclusively determined by the AgBB's LCI working group which meets regularly to discuss LCI values to be added or revised.
 Its work priorities are determined by need, urgency and data availability.
-An updated version of the list of LCI values is published5 at regular intervals and is provided in table 1 along with brief notes on how the values were derived.
-Furthermore, at the same internet address5, currently discussed or agreed changes of LCI values and new substances under consideration are given in the list of prospective LCI value changes for information before the next update.
-The list of EU-LCI values along with the documents on which they are based as well as a list with the members of the EU-LCI Working Group is available at https://ec.europa.eu/growth/sectors/construction/eu-lci_en.
+An updated version of the list of LCI values is published by the AgBB at regular intervals and is provided in table 1 along with brief notes on how the values were derived.
+Furthermore, at the same internet address, currently discussed or agreed changes of LCI values and new substances under consideration are given in the list of prospective LCI value changes for information before the next update.
+The list of EU-LCI values along with the documents on which they are based as well as a list with the members of the EU-LCI Working Group is available at https://ec.europa.eu/growth/sectors/construction/eu-lci\en.
+Please also refer to remark V in table 1.